-Understanding tax depreciation lingo can sometimes be confusing but as an investor, it’s important that you have a good understanding of depreciation to ensure you’re getting the most out of your investment property.
+Making sense of tax depreciation lingo can sometimes be confusing but as an investor, it’s important that you have a good understanding of the depreciation deductions you can claim to ensure you’re getting the most out of your investment property.

-There are two categories that make up depreciation deductions, as outlined by the Australian Taxation Office.
-These are division 43 capital works deductions and division 40 plant and equipment depreciation.
+As outlined by the Australian Taxation Office there are two categories that make up depreciation deductions, division 43 capital works deductions and division 40 plant and equipment depreciation.

 - Bricks, mortar, walls, flooring and wiring

 - Doors and door furniture (handles, locks etc.)

 - Sinks, basins, baths and toilet bowls

 Some common items in commercial properties that can be claimed as capital works deductions include: